wookieb/alpha-dic/README.md

 ```

 ## Middlewares
 Middleware is a function registered to the container that gets called upon service creation.
-B

 ```javascript
 dic.addMiddleware(function (definition, next) {
     // called in context of container
     assert.ok(this instanceof Container);